 General Hydroponics Flora Series

 The General Hydroponics Flora series was developed in 1974 and is still one of the best nutrient regimens on the market.
 The is a 3 part nutrient solution.
-While not the easiest to use for beginners it allows you to tailor your nutrient regimen for the specific type plant your growing.
+While not the easiest to use for beginners it allows you to tailor your nutrient regimen for the specific type of plant that you’re growing.

 NASA even uses General Hydroponics Flora Series for their hydroponic gardens.
 Good enough for them, should be good enough for my hobby hydroponics right?
 If you’re looking to get the most out of your garden I would recommend the Flora Series.